Interpreting a P-Value In Exercises 3–8, the P-value for a hypoth... | Study Prep in Pearson+

 1

-Step 1: Understand the problem.
-The P-value is a measure of the strength of evidence against the null hypothesis (H0).
-A smaller P-value indicates stronger evidence to reject H0.
-The decision to reject H0 depends on comparing the P-value to the significance level (α).

-Step 2: Recall the decision rule.
-If the P-value is less than the significance level (α), reject the null hypothesis (H0).
-Otherwise, fail to reject H0.
+Step 1: Recall the decision rule for hypothesis testing.
+If the P-value is less than or equal to the level of significance (α), reject the null hypothesis (H₀).
+Otherwise, fail to reject H₀.

 Verified video answer for a similar problem: